omega8cc/boa/docs/INSTALL.md

    touch /root/.debug-boa-installer.cnf
    ```

-   **NOTE:** You should never use `/root/.debug-barracuda-installer.cnf` unless you need to debug barracuda without running the Aegir Master Instance upgrades because this file will automatically turn off updating system Drush and the Aegir Master Instance on a barracuda upgrade.
+   **NOTE:** You should never use `/root/.debug-barracuda-installer.cnf` unless you need to debug barracuda without running the Ægir Master Instance upgrades because this file will automatically turn off updating system Drush and the Ægir Master Instance on a barracuda upgrade.

-   Interestingly, while `/root/.debug-boa-installer.cnf` enables debugging mode for both barracuda and octopus, it will not prevent Aegir Master Instance and Drush updates.
+   Interestingly, while `/root/.debug-boa-installer.cnf` enables debugging mode for both barracuda and octopus, it will not prevent Ægir Master Instance and Drush updates.

    ### Examples: